drewshlee/Can-We-Predict-Life-Expectancy-And-How-Do-Three-Independent-Variables-Relate-To-Life-Expectancy-/README.md

 If Population is not considered significant because of its high P value, Life Expectancy = 43.52 + .000088GDP/Capita + 2.07Schooling

--Developed and some selected developing countries showed improvements in life expectancy by means of increased GDP per capita and better education/schooling.
+- Developed and some selected developing countries showed improvements in life expectancy by means of increased GDP per capita and better education/schooling.

 ## Some links regarding GDP per Capita, Schooling, and Life expectancy